nablarch/nablarch-document/en/application_framework/application_framework/libraries/data_io/data_format/format_definition.rst

   #
   file-type:     "Fixed"  # Fixed-length
   text-encoding: "ms932"  # Character code is ms932
-  record-length:  120     # The length of each business is 120 bytes
+  record-length:  120     # The length of each line is 120 bytes